blairrorani/blairrorani-old/_posts/2014-07-31-how-a-protein-becomes-a-muscle.md

 category: teaching
 ---

 Today we're breaking down of an explainer video.
-The purpose of this post is to break down the elements of the video and analyse&nbsp;why it&nbsp;does or&nbsp;doesn't work well as a comms piece.
+The purpose of this post is to break down the elements of the video and analyse why it does or doesn't work well as a communication resource.

 ## The video
+It's made by <a href="http://www.giantant.ca/" target="_blank">Giant Ant</a> for Men's Health.

 <iframe src="//player.vimeo.com/video/88268560"  width="500" height="281" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" class="show-on-mobile">
 </iframe>

 <iframe src="//player.vimeo.com/video/88268560"  width="800" height="450" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" class="show-on-phablet">
 </iframe>

-It's made by&nbsp;
-<a href="http://www.giantant.ca/" target="_blank">Giant Ant</a> for Men's Health.

 ## The breakdown
 ### Story